Everything You Need to Know About Adding Vitamin C To Your Skincare

 What are the side effects of Vitamin C?

 Nothing in life is perfect, but vitamin C comes pretty close.
 One of the issues vitamin C may cause is skin irritation, especially from its acidic nature.
-It is important, like with all products, to pick the right type of vitamin C product for your skin type and discontinue and speak to a professional if you experience any burning, irritation, or redness.
+Like with all products, it is essential to pick the correct type of vitamin C for your skin type and discontinue and speak to a professional if you experience burning, irritation, or redness.

 Vitamin C can cause more irritation for those with sensitive skin.
-We recommend that anyone starting out with vitamin C start slowly adding it to your routine like you would with a retinoid and work yourself towards a full dosage once a day.
+We recommend that anyone starting with vitamin C slowly add it to their routine as you would with a retinoid and work towards a total dosage once daily.
 This will decrease the chance of skin irritation, especially for those with sensitive skin.

 How can you add Vitamin C to your skincare routine?

-You can use vitamin C morning or night, but we suggest adding it to your morning routine since it is able to protect your skin from environmental stressors throughout the day.
-It’s also a product that is beneficial to use throughout every season because of its many masterful properties.
+You can use vitamin C morning or night, but we suggest adding it to your morning routine since it can protect your skin from environmental stressors throughout the day.
+It’s also a beneficial product for use every season because of its many masterful properties.

-Additionally, you want to make sure that you are also using a product with vitamin C that fits your skin type.
+Additionally, you want to ensure that you use a vitamin C product that fits your skin type.

 Things to Keep In Mind

-Vitamin C can be a little high maintenance (but really everything worthwhile is 😉).
+Vitamin C can be a bit high maintenance (but everything worthwhile is 😉).
 Because of its properties, products with vitamin C can oxidize when exposed to too much light, heat, or air.
-You can tell vitamin C has oxidized when it is no longer a clear or pale yellow/orange color and instead has turned to a dark yellow/orange color.
-If your vitamin C has oxidized, it is still safe to use, but won’t be as effective.
+You can tell vitamin C has corrupted when it is no longer a clear or pale yellow/orange color and instead has turned to a dark yellow/orange color.
+If your vitamin C has oxidized, it is still safe but won’t be as effective.

-Although vitamin C is pretty much a miracle ingredient, it does not help treat acne.
-It can however treat the side effects of acne like the hyperpigmentation and redness.
+Although vitamin C is a miracle ingredient, it does not help treat acne.
+It can, however, treat the side effects of acne, like hyperpigmentation and redness.

-Lastly, you want to make sure you are using sunscreen with your vitamin C to optimize protection.
-Think of your sunscreen as your main line of defense and your vitamin C as your second layer of defense from environmental stressors like UV rays.
+Lastly, you want to ensure you use sunscreen with your vitamin C to optimize protection.
+Think of your sunscreen as your main line of defense and your vitamin C as your second layer of security from environmental stressors like UV rays.
 Need a sunscreen that will pair well with your vitamin C product?
 Try our Complete Defense SPF 40.